ome/ome-contributing/OMEROfigure.rst

 #.
 Test Info for a single panel.
 Select panel and click the 'Info' tab.

    - |C| that Image Name is shown at the top of Info tab.
-   - |C| that other metadata (sizes & channels) are shown and correct.
+   - |C| that other metadata (sizes and channels) are shown and correct.
    - |C| that clicking 'Show in webclient' shows image in new tab.
    - |C| that resizing or moving panel updates x, y, width, height while dragging.
    - |C| that DPI value is updated while resizing.